 measurement provided by the Ocular Response Analyzer (ORA G3).Clinical Benefits:

 Low Corneal Hysteresis (CH) is independently predictive of progressive visual field loss.
 There is evidence showing that CH is a strong predictor of the magnitude of IOP reduction that can be expected when IOP lowering therapy is started.
 These facts make CH very relevant in diagnosis and management of glaucoma, including the critical area of setting treatment expectations.
 The Reichert ORA G3's ability to quantify the mechanical bending characteristics of the cornea, enables the device to provide a corneal compensated IOP measurement (IOPcc), that is less affected by corneal properties than Goldmann tonometry.
 IOPcc is not correlated with corneal parameters such as Central Corneal Thickness (CCT) and remains fairly stable after ablative refractive surgery procedures.
 IOPcc has been shown to be a better indicator of current status of visual field damage and is better correlated with optic nerve characteristics such as cup-to-disc ratio, APONs, notching, peripapillary atrophy, and disc hemorrhages.
 Corneal biomechanical properties are also very relevant to corneal specialists; especially those involved in refractive surgery and/or Keratoconus.
-Ocular Response Analyzer measurements have been shown to be useful in the detection of Keratoconus as an adjunct to topography.Now, through December 31, 2015, Trade in any tonometer (except Goldmann and Schiotz) and receive $750 rebate.
-Trade in an iCare and add an additional $250 for a total of a $1000 rebate!
+Ocular Response Analyzer measurements have been shown to be useful in the detection of Keratoconus as an adjunct to topography.Now, until December 31, 2018, purchase a new Reichert Ocular Response Analyzer G3 and receive a $4,000 manufacturer's rebate!

 be combined with other Reichert promotions or trade-ins.
 One rebate per instrument.
 Valid only within the United States.
 Please contact us if we can provide any further information (800) 426-9938 or email